xoolive/traffic/docs/installation.rst

 container for you.
 You can now work in the container with a pre-defined development environment that contains all the dependencies you need.

-The provided image runs with `poetry <https://python-poetry.org/>`__ which will set a proper environment with frozen version of dependencies, a desirable behaviour when you run tests in continuous integration.
+The provided image runs with `uv <https://docs.astral.sh/uv/>`__ which will set a proper environment with frozen version of dependencies, a desirable behaviour when you run tests in continuous integration.

-If your sit behind a proxy, the ``poetry install`` command which will run automatically when you first open the Docker container may fail: you may have to manually set your proxy environment variables in the container shell before running ``poetry install`` again in order to get the container ready.

 .. hint::

     Read more about :ref:`Docker containers <How to use traffic in a Docker container?>` for traffic.